-Animals living in coniferous forest.
-Mixed forest animals: elk, otter, wolf, beaver, raccoon, lynx. coniferous forest animals
+Animals living in a coniferous forest.
+Mixed forest animals: elk, otter, wolf, beaver, raccoon, lynx.
+Animals of coniferous forests

-A forest is not only a collection of various shrubs and trees, but a whole ecosystem.
-It is a complex community of closely intertwined elements of animate and inanimate nature.
-This ecosystem includes both living organisms, called biota, and non-living organisms - the abiotic component: water, soil, air.
-Within the framework of this article, we are interested in forest biota, which includes not only all kinds of vegetation and microorganisms, but also mammals.
-In particular, we will find out what are the brightest animals of the Russian forest zone.
+A forest is not only a collection of all kinds of shrubs and trees, but whole ecosystem.
+It is a complex community of closely intertwined elements of living and inanimate nature.
+This ecosystem includes both living organisms, called biota, and non-living ones - the abiotic component: water, soil, air.
+In this article, we are interested in forest biota, which includes not only all kinds of vegetation and microorganisms, but also mammals.
+In particular, we will find out what the brightest animals of the forest zone of Russia are.

 What is a forest?

-From a scientific point of view, a forest is a more or less significant natural space overgrown with vegetation and trees.
-Moreover, vegetation consisting of ferns, shrubs, mushrooms and herbs must necessarily cover the soil between the trees, otherwise the territory cannot be considered a forest.
-Another component of this concept is the animal world of the forest (animals, birds, insects).
-Without them, he simply cannot exist, as, indeed, they cannot exist without him.
+WITH scientific point In general terms, a forest is a more or less significant natural space overgrown with vegetation and trees.
+Moreover, vegetation, consisting of ferns, shrubs, mushrooms and herbs, must necessarily cover the soil between the trees, otherwise the territory cannot be considered a forest.
+Another component of this concept is the fauna of the forest (animals, birds, insects).
+Without them, he simply cannot exist, just as they cannot exist without him.

 The breath of our planet

-There is a saying: "The life of a small forest is the breath of the whole planet."
-And it's hard to disagree with that.
+There is a saying: “Life small forest“This is the breath of the whole planet.”
+And it’s hard to disagree with this.
 After all, it is the forest with its ecosystem that purifies the air on our planet, saturating it with oxygen.
-Even a person who is difficult to surprise with anything, a painfully familiar forest can open up a world full of secrets and mysteries!
-Despite its alluring silence and fabulous peace, here life abounds, as they say, in full swing.
+Even for a person who is difficult to surprise with anything, a painfully familiar forest can open up a world full of secrets and mysteries!
+Despite its alluring silence and fabulous peace, life here is, as they say, in full swing.

-There are quite a lot of birds, animals and insects in the forest biota.
+The forest biota contains quite a lot of birds, animals and insects.
 To see them and enjoy the wildlife with your own eyes, you just need to come to the nearest oak forest and carefully look around.
-Even tiny ants and spiders are already a whole "zoosociety", a microcosm, which is the "foundation" of the entire forest biota.
-So, what are they - the brightest animals of the forest zone of our country?
+Even tiny ants and spiders are already a whole “zoo society”, a microcosm, which is the “foundation” of the entire forest biota.
+So, what are they - the brightest animals in the forest zone of our country?

-First of all, it is worth mentioning the cheat-fox!
-This naughty one inhabits forest areas throughout almost all of Asia and North America.
-In our country, foxes can be observed in large numbers in Siberian forests.
-This predator from the canine family has an average body size, covered with a warm red coat.
+First of all, it is worth mentioning the cheating fox!
+This mischief inhabits forest areas throughout almost all of Asia and North America.
+In our country, foxes can be observed in large quantities in Siberian forests.
+This predator from the canine family has a medium-sized body, covered with a warm red fur coat.
 The distinctive pride of foxes is their fluffy tail.

-These animals live mainly on the edges in mixed forests, inhabit the shores of lakes and forest streams.
+These animals live mainly on the edges of mixed forests and inhabit the banks of lakes and forest streams.
 Foxes are wild animals, but despite this, they are often kept as pets.
-The favorite delicacy of red cheats are mice, hares, berries and fruits.
+The favorite delicacies of red cheats are mice, hares, berries and fruits.
 The role of foxes in the life of the forest cannot be overestimated.
-So, without a doubt, this is a useful animal that regulates the number of mouse-like rodents that cause irreparable harm to cultivated plants.
+So, without a doubt, this is a useful animal, regulating the number of mouse-like rodents that cause irreparable harm to cultivated plants.

 Without hedgehogs, a forest is not a forest!

-In deciduous and mixed forest zones, you can meet ordinary hedgehogs at almost every step.
+In deciduous and mixed forest zones you can find common hedgehogs.
 As the famous zoologist Nikolai Drozdov said: “A forest without hedgehogs is not a forest!”
-Who among us has not seen this animal at least once in his life?
-Probably there just aren't any.
-However, we will briefly describe it.
-Hedgehogs are small animals covered with hair and needles.
+Which of us has not seen this animal at least once in our lives?
+Probably there are simply no such people.
+Nevertheless, we will briefly describe it.
+Hedgehogs are small animals covered with fur and spines.
 These animals of the forest zone live throughout Europe, as well as in Asia and the Far East.

-The lifestyle of hedgehogs can seem rather boring and even somewhat dull.
+The lifestyle of hedgehogs can seem quite boring and even somewhat dull.
 During the day, these animals sleep as if killed, and at night they search for food.
-By the way, their diet consists of earthworms, small birds, beetles.
-Those who kept ordinary hedgehogs as pets are well aware of their nocturnal lifestyle: the animal runs around the house briskly, beating a real tap dance with its paws.
-Sleep is simply impossible!
+By the way, their diet consists of earthworms, small birds, and beetles.
+Those who have kept ordinary hedgehogs as pets are well aware of their nocturnal lifestyle: the animal quickly runs around the house, tap-dancing with its paws.
+It's simply impossible to fall asleep!

 Russian forest orderlies

-You probably guessed right away what we are talking about.
-It is, of course, wolves.
-True, these predators are not so much animals of the forest zone as of the forest-steppe, and sometimes even the steppe.
-These animals are widely distributed throughout our country.
-Wolves, like foxes, represent the canine family, being rather large animals with strong paws.
-Wolf hair is coarse and very thick.
+You probably immediately guessed who we're talking about.
+These are, of course, wolves.
+True, these predators are not so much animals of the forest zone as of the forest-steppe, and sometimes steppe.
+These animals are widespread throughout our country.
+Wolves, like foxes, belong to the canine family, being quite large animals with strong paws.
+Wolf fur is coarse and very thick.

 These animals are unsurpassed collective hunters.
-As you know, they hunt down their prey in whole flocks, which allows them to successfully hunt large boars, moose, and domestic animals.
-In times of famine, they feed on carrion, birds, hares.
-As you know, the natural role of this predator is to improve the health of the animal population.
-The wolf is a kind of "filter" of the forest, which regulates the number of sick and weak animals, bringing invaluable benefits to the entire forest biota.
+As you know, they track their prey in whole flocks, which allows them to successfully hunt even large boars, and on moose, and on domestic animals.
+In times of famine they feed on carrion, birds, and hares.
+As is known, natural role of this predator is to improve the health of the animal population.
+The wolf is a kind of “filter” of the forest, which regulates the number of sick and weak animals, bringing invaluable benefits to the entire forest biota.

-Quiet in the forest, only the badger does not sleep ...
+It’s quiet in the forest, only the badger is not sleeping...

-Badgers are animals of the forest zone of a mixed type.
+Badgers are animals of the forest zone of mixed type.
 These are very active and active forest predators.
 Their massive body is supported by awkwardly short legs.
 The fur is rough.
 These animals inhabit the entire European territory, including Russia.
-They lead a predominantly nocturnal lifestyle.
+They lead mainly night image life.
 During the day, the animals sit in burrows.
-Badgers eat both plant and animal food.
+Badgers eat both plant and animal foods.
 These animals are valuable not only for their fur, but also for their fat.

 Tigers

-Some people do not know that tigers are animals of the forest zone of Russia, and not just India, China, Iran and Afghanistan.
-These animals are the second largest land predators after bears.
-Their distinctive feature is a flexible body, painted in bright orange-black stripes.
-However, not all tigers have only this coloring.
+Some people do not know that tigers are animals of the forest zone of Russia, and not only of India, China, Iran and Afghanistan.
+These animals are the second largest large land predators after bears.
+Their distinctive feature- flexible body, painted in bright orange and black stripes.
+However, not all tigers have only this color.
 There are also white tigers.
-In our country, these large wild cats inhabit the Far East, living in mixed forests and taiga.
+In our country, these large wild cats inhabit Far East, living in mixed forests and taiga.

-Their home, in which they live, hide and eat, breed.
+Their house, in which they live, hide and eat, breed.
 The forest is their protector.

 Elk

-The adornment of the forest community is the elk, belonging to the Deer family.
-Individual specimens reach a length of up to three and a half meters, and a height of up to two meters.
+The crown jewel of the forest community is the elk, which belongs to the Deer family.
+Some specimens reach a length of up to three and a half meters and a height of up to two meters.
 The weight of such an animal can reach 500 kilograms.
 Agree, these are impressive parameters.
-It is very interesting to watch such a giant that silently moves through the forest.
+It is very interesting to watch such a giant moving silently through the forest.

-He is very strong and, oddly enough, swims and dives remarkably.
-In addition, he has a fine ear and a good flair.
-Imagine that an elk can jump over a four-meter hole or a two-meter obstacle without a run.
-This is not possible for every animal.
+He is very strong and, oddly enough, swims and dives remarkably well.
+In addition, he has a keen ear and good instincts.
+Imagine that a moose can jump over a four-meter hole or a two-meter obstacle without a running start.
+Not every animal can do this.

 It lives exclusively in forests.
-In other areas, it can be found only during spring migrations.
-At such a time, you can encounter him in the fields, sometimes he even enters the villages.
-Moose feeds on shoots of pine, mountain ash, aspen, buckthorn, bird cherry, willow.
-It also eats herbaceous plants, mushrooms, moss, berries.
+In other areas it can only be found during spring migrations.
+At such times you can encounter him in the fields, sometimes he even enters villages.
+Elk feed on shoots of pine, rowan, aspen, buckthorn, bird cherry, and willow.
+It also eats herbaceous plants, mushrooms, moss, and berries.
 Forest animals are forced to look for food in winter.
-And it's not always easy for them to find it.
-Sometimes moose are very harmful by eating young pine forests and forest plantations.
-This happens only in the winter, when food is very tight, and a decent number of individuals are concentrated in a relatively small area.
+And they don’t always manage to find it so easily.
+Sometimes moose cause great harm by eating young pine trees and forest plantations.
+This happens only in winter, when food is very tight, and a decent number of individuals are concentrated in a relatively small area.

-However, forestries are trying to carry out biotechnical measures in order to create comfortable and satisfying conditions for these wonderful animals to live.
+However, forest districts are trying to carry out biotechnical measures to create comfortable and satisfying living conditions for these wonderful animals.

 The most famous forest dweller.
-He is an indispensable hero of most folk tales.
-And he always acts as a good character.
-However, it should be noted that bears are predatory animals of the forest thicket.
+He is the indispensable hero of the majority folk tales.
+Moreover, he always acts as a good character.
+However, it should be noted that bears are beasts of prey forest thicket.

 They can rightfully be called the masters of the forest.
-The bear has a powerful body, but at the same time small eyes and ears are enough.
-At the withers, he has a hump, which is nothing but muscles that give him the ability to deliver very strong blows.
-The bear's tail is quite small, about twenty centimeters.
-He is practically invisible in his thick shaggy coat.
+The bear has a powerful body, fairly small eyes and ears.
+He has a hump on his withers, which is nothing more than muscles that give him the ability to deliver very strong blows.
+The bear's tail is very small, about twenty centimeters.
+He is practically invisible in his thick, shaggy fur.
 The color of the animal varies from light brown to almost black.
 Of course, the most typical color is brown.

 The animal has very powerful paws.
-Each has five fingers.
-The claws on the paws of the beast reach ten centimeters in length.
+Each of them has five fingers.
+The claws on the animal's paws reach ten centimeters in length.

-These majestic forest animals previously lived in vast areas.
+These majestic forest animals previously inhabited vast territories.
 Now their range has narrowed significantly.
-Currently, they are found in Finland and Scandinavia, sometimes in the forests of Central Europe and, of course, in the taiga and tundra in Russia.
+Currently they are found in Finland and Scandinavia, sometimes in forests Central Europe and, of course, in the taiga and tundra in Russia.

-Their favorite habitat is impenetrable forest areas littered with windbreaks or places with dense thickets of shrubs and trees.
-However, they also love rough terrain, and therefore they can be found both in the tundra and in high mountain forests.
+Their favorite habitat is impenetrable forest areas littered with windbreaks or places with dense thickets bushes and trees.
+However, they also love rough terrain, and therefore can be found in the tundra and high mountain forests.

 What does a predator eat?

-I must say that the bear eats almost everything that you can only eat.
-Most of his diet is plant foods: herbs, mushrooms, berries, nuts.
+It must be said that the bear eats almost everything that can be eaten.
+Most of His diet consists of plant foods: herbs, mushrooms, berries, nuts.
 When an animal does not have enough food, it can eat insects and larvae, rodents, reptiles and even carrion.
-Large representatives can afford to hunt ungulates.
+Major representatives can afford to hunt ungulates.
 It is only at first glance that these forest animals seem very clumsy.
-In fact, bears, chasing prey, show miracles of dexterity.
-They are capable of speeds up to 55 kilometers per hour.
+In fact, when chasing prey, bears show miracles of dexterity.
+They are capable of reaching speeds of up to 55 kilometers per hour.

 Bears also love to eat fish.
-By autumn, they eat off and twenty percent gain weight.
+By autumn they eat off and gain about twenty percent of their weight.

-However, the life of forest animals in winter changes a lot.
-Bears spend half of the year in their shelter-den, hibernating.
+However, the life of forest animals changes very much in winter.
+Bears spend half of the year in their den-den, hibernating.
 They choose a place for their home in the most inaccessible places.
-As a rule, they make a winter rookery under the huge roots of broken fir trees, in rock crevices, in the rubble after windbreaks.
-Inside their house they line with dry moss and grass.
-Bears sleep quite sensitively.
-If disturbed, he may well wake up, and then be forced to look for a new cozy place to sleep.
+As a rule, they make their winter rookery under the huge roots of broken spruce trees, in rock crevices, and in rubble after windbreaks.
+They line the inside of their house with dry moss and grass.
+Bears sleep quite lightly.
+If you disturb him, he may well wake up, and then be forced to look for a new cozy place to sleep.

-When there are very hungry years and the bear cannot gain enough fat reserves, he does not fall asleep.
+When there are very hungry years and the bear cannot gain enough fat reserves, it does not fall asleep.
 The animal simply wanders in search of food.
-Such a bear is called a rod.
-During this period, he becomes very aggressive and is able to attack even a person.
+Such a bear is called a connecting rod.
+During this period, he becomes very aggressive and is capable of attacking even a person.

 The mating season for bears is in May and June.
-It is usually accompanied by a strong roar and fights between competing males.
+It is usually accompanied by strong roaring and fights between competing males.

-After mating, the bear cubs appear after about six months.
+After mating, a female bear gives birth to cubs after about six months.
 They are born in a den.
-As a rule, two babies weighing up to half a kilogram are born.
-By the time the couple leaves the den, the offspring have reached the size of a dog and are already beginning to feed along with the adults.
+As a rule, two babies are born weighing up to half a kilogram.
+By the time the couple leaves the den, the offspring have reached the size of a dog and are already beginning to feed with the adults.

 The cubs live with their mother for a couple of years.
 They reach sexual maturity at three to four years.
-In general, bears live in the wild for up to thirty years.
+In general, bears live in wildlife up to thirty years of age.

 Wolf

-Forest animals are always associated with predators.
+We always associate forest animals with predators.
 One of their representatives is the wolf.
 There are a huge number of them in our country.
-Since ancient times, they have been actively fighting, since they cause significant damage to the household.
+They have long been actively fought against, since they cause significant damage to the household.

 It is widely believed that the wolf is a forest animal.
 However, this is not quite true.
-Many of them live in the tundra, They prefer open spaces.
-And people are forcing them to go into the forests, leading an active struggle with them.
+There are many of them living in the tundra, they prefer open spaces.
+And people are forcing them to go into the forests, actively fighting them.

 Outwardly, the wolf looks like a large large dog.
 He has a powerful physique.
-The length of his body reaches up to 1.5 meters.
+The length of its body reaches up to 1.5 meters.
 Weight ranges from 30 to 45 kilograms.
-Females are usually smaller than males.
+Females are generally smaller than males.

-Wolves have strong and hardy paws.
+Wolves have strong and resilient paws.
 They are long distance runners.
 In general, this is a highly organized animal and also very smart.
-Looking at each other, wolves exchange information.
+Looking at each other, the wolves exchange information.

-This animal has a well-developed hearing, excellent sense of smell and vision.
-The wolf receives all information about the surrounding world through the sense of smell.
+This animal has well-developed hearing, excellent sense of smell and vision.
+The wolf receives all information about the surrounding world through its sense of smell.
 He is able to distinguish the tracks of forest animals by smell many hours after they left them.
-In general, it is difficult for us to imagine the variety of smells that a wolf is able to distinguish.
+In general, it is difficult for us to imagine the variety of smells that a wolf can distinguish.

 Wolves are very strong and hardy animals.
-They develop speed in pursuit of prey up to 60 kilometers.
-And on the roll, this value rises to 80.
+They reach speeds of up to 60 kilometers in pursuit of prey.
+And in a throw this value increases to 80.

-In summer, wolves live in pairs and raise their offspring strictly on their territory.
+In summer, wolves live in pairs and raise their offspring strictly within their own territory.
 By winter, young individuals, together with older ones, gather in groups and lead a wandering lifestyle.
-Wolves, like all forest animals, change their way of life in winter.
+Wolves, like all forest animals, change their lifestyle in winter.

-Usually a pack consists of ten wolves, which are representatives of one family.
+Usually a pack consists of ten wolves, which are representatives of the same family.
 Sometimes several flocks can unite into one larger one.
-This is possible in a severe snow season or in the presence of very large prey.
+This is possible in severe snowy times or when there is very large prey.

 What do wolves eat?

 Since the wolf is a predator, meat is the basis of its diet.
-Although sometimes the animal can try and plant food.
-The wolf hunts absolutely any animal that will be within its power.
-If he has enough game, then he will not come to look into the villages of people.
-Wolves are very intelligent and understand the full degree of risk.
+Although sometimes an animal can try plant foods.
+The wolf hunts absolutely any animal that is within his power.
+If he has enough game, he will not stop looking into human settlements.
+Wolves are very intelligent and understand the full extent of the risk.

-In the forest, this animal preys on almost all the inhabitants, from elk to chipmunk and vole.
-Of course, his favorite prey, depending on the habitat, is the red deer, roe deer.
-However, the wolf will not disdain the fox, raccoon, rat, ferret, piglet, hare.
+In the forest, this animal hunts for almost all inhabitants, from elk to chipmunk and vole.
+Of course, its favorite prey, depending on its habitat, is wapiti and roe deer.
+However, the wolf will not disdain a fox, a raccoon, a rat, a ferret, a pig, or a hare.
 The hunting habits of wolves are varied.
-They can wait for their prey in ambush, or they can drive it for a long time.
-And their collective hunting is generally a complex well-coordinated mechanism, where everyone understands each other without words.
+They can wait for their prey in ambush, or they can for a long time drive her.
+And their collective hunt is generally a complex, well-coordinated mechanism where everyone understands each other without words.

 Very prudently, they drive their prey into the water in a flock.
-The wolf is a large predator, but he knows how to catch fish, frogs, mice, and also loves to destroy bird nests.
+The wolf is a large predator, but it can catch fish, frogs, mice, and also likes to destroy bird nests.

-But not always only forest animals and birds become the prey of a predator.
-There is not enough game in the populated areas, and therefore, in the harsh winter months, when it becomes very difficult to survive, the wolves stay closer to the villages and begin to rob.
-Sheep, dog, pig, horse, cow, goose can become their prey.
-In general, any living creature that a predator can only get to.
-Even one individual is capable of inflicting great damage in one night.
+But it is not always only forest animals and birds that become the prey of predators.
+IN populated areas there is not enough game, and therefore in harsh winter months When it becomes very difficult to survive, wolves stay closer to villages and begin to rob.
+Their prey can be sheep, dogs, pigs, horses, cows, and goose.
+In general, any living creature that a predator can reach.
+Even one individual is capable of causing big damage overnight.

-Forest animals for children are rather fairy-tale characters.
+Forest animals for children are, rather, fairy tale characters.
 And the fox is generally the heroine of many children's fairy tales.
-However, as a fabulous person, she is endowed with those features that are inherent in her in real life.
+However, as a fairy-tale person, she is endowed with those features that are inherent in her in real life.
 The fox is both beautiful and cunning.
-She has a long fluffy tail and a sly narrow muzzle, small eyes.
-This predator is really slender and graceful, in size it is commensurate with a small dog.
-It weighs six to ten kilograms.
+She has a long fluffy tail and a cunning narrow muzzle and small eyes.
+This predator is really slender and graceful; in size it is comparable to a small dog.
+Weighs from six to ten kilograms.

-We are accustomed to the fact that from childhood we call the red fox.
-And this is fair.
-But in life she has a white belly or grayish.
+Since childhood, we are accustomed to calling the fox red.
+And rightly so.
+It’s just that in life her belly is white or grayish.
 The back and sides are colored differently: from light gray to bright red.
-As a rule, northern foxes have a bright color.
-And more faded - those that live in the forest-steppe.
+Usually, bright color have northern foxes.
+And the more faded ones are those that live in the forest-steppe.
 Silver fox fur is considered the most beautiful and expensive.
-Such foxes have long been bred on special farms, since they are extremely rare in wildlife.
-And among people, their fur is especially popular for beauty.
+Such foxes have long been bred on special farms, since they are extremely rare in the wild.
+And among people, their fur is especially popular for its beauty.

-In summer, the animal looks a little awkward due to the fact that the coat during this period becomes short and stiff.
-But by the fall, a beautiful winter coat grows at the fox.
-The predator molts only once a year - in the spring.
+In summer, the animal looks a little awkward due to the fact that the fur becomes short and stiff during this period.
+But by autumn the fox grows a beautiful winter coat.
+The predator sheds only once a year - in the spring.

-There is a fox not only in the forest, but also in the tundra, mountains, steppes, swamps, and even near human habitation.
-She remarkably knows how to adapt to any conditions, but still loves more open spaces.
-She does not like the deaf taiga.
+The fox is found not only in the forest, but also in the tundra, mountains, steppes, swamps, and even near human habitation.
+She is great at adapting to any conditions, but still loves more open spaces.
+She doesn't like the remote taiga.

 In life, as in fairy tales, the fox is very fast and agile.
-She runs very briskly, easily catches insects flying past.
+She runs very quickly and easily catches insects flying by.
 As a rule, she moves at a leisurely trot.
 Periodically stops, looks around, looks around.
 Lisa is very careful.
-When she sneaks up on prey, she crawls quietly on her belly, almost merging with the ground.
-But it runs away from pursuit with large and sharp jumps, skillfully confusing the tracks.
+When it sneaks up on prey, it crawls quietly on its belly, almost merging with the ground.
+But he runs away from pursuit with large and sharp leaps, skillfully confusing his tracks.

-In fox behavior, you can see downright fabulous episodes.
+You can see downright fairy-tale episodes in fox behavior.
 People invented them for a reason.
 All stories are taken from real life.
-Foxes are really cunning predators who are smart about hunting.
+Foxes are truly cunning predators who approach hunting wisely.
 Rather, they take prey not by force, but by seduction.
-No other animal is called by its patronymic.
+No other animal is named by its patronymic.
 And the fox's name is Patrikeevna.
 Why?

-Once upon a time there was such a prince, named Patrikey.
+Once upon a time there was such a prince named Patrikey.
 He became famous for his cunning and resourcefulness.
-Since then, the very name Patrickey has been associated with cunning people.
-The fox has long been known among the people as a cheat, which is why she was dubbed Patrikeevna.
+Since then, the very name Patrikey has been associated with cunning people.
+The fox has long been known among the people as a cheat, which is why it was dubbed Patrikeevna.

 Who do foxes hunt?

 Foxes are very active animals.
-In winter, its tangled footprints are clearly visible in the snow.
+In winter, its tangled tracks are clearly visible in the snow.
 You can immediately see where the cheat was hunting.
 It is generally accepted that foxes feed on hares.
 But this is a big misconception.
-She is not able to catch up with such a fast prey.
-Of course, if she stumbles upon defenseless rabbits somewhere, she will certainly take the opportunity.
-Therefore, hares are a very rare dish in her diet.
+She is not able to catch up with such fast prey.
+Of course, if she stumbles upon defenseless bunnies somewhere, she will certainly take advantage of the opportunity.
+That’s why hares are a very rare dish in her diet.
 She just can't keep up with them.

-Foxes feed on various insects, birds and animals.
-But the basis of their menu are rodents.
-Predators remarkably exterminate voles.
-In addition, they are able to fish in shallow water.
-Sometimes animals eat berries.
+Foxes feed on a variety of insects, birds and animals.
+But the basis of their menu is rodents.
+Predators are excellent at exterminating voles.
+In addition, they know how to fish in shallow waters.
+Sometimes animals feast on berries.

 Hares

 The forest life of animals is very interesting to study.
 All representatives of the animal world are very different, some run away, others hunt.
-Earlier we looked at some predators.
-And now let's talk about the brightest representative of the forests.
+Previously we looked at some predators.
+Now let's talk about the brightest representative of the forests.
 Of course, about the hare.

-Hares, as in fairy tales, are long-eared, with short tails.
-Their hind legs are much longer and more powerful than the front ones.
-In winter, it is clearly visible on the snow that the prints of the hind paws are ahead of the front ones.
-This is due to the fact that they bring them forward while running.
+Hares, as in fairy tales, have long ears and short tails.
+Their hind legs are much longer and more powerful than their front legs.
+In winter, it is clearly visible in the snow that the prints of the hind paws are ahead of the front ones.
+This is caused by the fact that they carry them forward while running.

-Many fairy tales have been written about forest animals, but the hare has always been a favorite hero.
-In real life, when escaping from the chase, he is cunning and tries to confuse the tracks, jumping one way or the other, just like in children's stories.
-He is able to run at a speed of 50 kilometers per hour.
-Not every predator will keep up with such fast prey.
-In general, in the arsenal of hares there are many ways to get away from persecution.
-These are such cunning forest dwellers.
-Animals can both run away and defend themselves, and in each case they use the most optimal tactics - their instinct is so developed.
+Many fairy tales have been written about forest animals, but the favorite hero has always been the hare.
+Even in life, when escaping from pursuit, he is cunning and tries to confuse his tracks, jumping first in one direction, then in the other, just as in children’s stories.
+He is capable of running at a speed of 50 kilometers per hour.
+Not every predator can keep up with such fast prey.
+In general, hares have many ways in their arsenal to evade persecution.
+These forest inhabitants are so cunning.
+Animals know how to both run away and defend themselves, and in each case they use the most optimal tactics - their sense of smell is so developed.

-But it is not so much their cunning that saves the hares, as they take with their numbers.
-They have four or five litters annually.
-In each of which there can be from two to five rabbits.
+But it is not so much their cunning that saves the hares as they win with their numbers.
+They have four to five litters annually.
+Each of which can contain from two to five bunnies.

-The whites are the most famous.
+The most famous are the white hare.
 They weigh up to seven and a half kilograms and reach a length of 70 centimeters.
 Their main difference is the color of the fur.
-Rusaks do not change their color in winter.
-But in summer, these varieties are much more difficult to distinguish.
+Browns do not change their color in winter.
+But in summer it is much more difficult to distinguish these varieties.

-In general, hares are characterized by a sedentary life.
-Of course, they jump through fields and meadows, moving away at fairly large distances.
+In general, it is characteristic of hares settled life.
+Of course, they gallop across fields and meadows, going quite long distances.
 But then they return to their habitat.
 Very rarely they can migrate.
-This happens only in especially cold and snowy winters.
+This only happens in particularly cold and snowy winters.

 Who else lives in the forest?

-We have listed only the most famous animals, since it is difficult to pay attention to all forest dwellers within the framework of the article.
-There are actually a lot of them: wild boars, badgers, hedgehogs, moles, mice, squirrels, chipmunks, sables, martens, raccoons, deer, roe deer, lynxes ...
-As they say, from small to large.
-All of them are very different and interesting.
-In addition, it would be unfair not to mention the birds, which also live quite a lot in our forests.
+We have listed only the most famous animals, since it is difficult to pay attention to all forest inhabitants within the scope of this article.
+There are actually a lot of them: wild boars, badgers, hedgehogs, moles, mice, squirrels, chipmunks, sables, martens, raccoons, deer, roe deer, lynxes...
+As they say, from young to old.
+They are all very different and interesting.
+In addition, it would be unfair not to mention birds, which also live quite a lot in our forests.

-Not only forest animals are diverse, photos of some of which are given in the article, but also birds.
-The winged world is no less interesting.
-They live in the forests of a huge number of species.
-Here you can meet: woodpeckers, larks, robins, oriole, crossbill, nightingale, oatmeal, magpie, duck, wagtail, swift and many others.
+Not only are forest animals diverse, photos of some of which are given in the article, but also birds.
+The world of winged creatures is no less interesting.
+There are a huge number of species living in forests.
+Here you can find: woodpeckers, larks, robins, orioles, crossbills, nightingales, buntings, magpies, ducks, wagtails, swifts and many others.

-The coniferous forests of the Northern Continent represent the longest areas of continuous forest cover on Earth.
-Conifers do well in high latitudes because they are evergreen, and photosynthesis can begin immediately when conditions are favorable for growth, without the need for leaves to regrow first, as is the case with deciduous forests.
-In this way, conifers compensate for the short growing season, which lasts from 50 to 80 days, depending on latitude.
+The coniferous forests of the Northern Continent represent the most extensive areas of continuous forest cover on Earth.
+Conifers do well in high latitudes because they are evergreen, and photosynthesis can begin immediately as soon as conditions become favorable for growth, without the need to grow leaves first, as is the case with deciduous forests.
+In this way, conifers compensate for shortness growing season, which lasts from 50 to 80 days, depending on latitude.
 Seed maturation and reproduction are also related to climate.
-Coniferous trees, unlike deciduous ones, do not form fruit-bearing organs that are pollinated and ripen within one year.
-Fertilization in a female cone may take a year or more to complete, and it may take up to three years for the cone to develop and the seeds to mature for distribution.
+Coniferous trees, unlike deciduous trees, do not form fruiting organs, which are pollinated and ripen within one year.
+Fertilization in female bump may take a year or more to complete and may take up to three years until the bud develops and the seeds are ripe for propagation.

-The absence of leaf litter and the prevailing cold climatic conditions that slow down the natural decomposition of the deadwood carpet, a material that is difficult to decompose anyway, result in only a very thin layer of soil and little or no undergrowth.
-The mammals that inhabit these places are mostly herbivorous and live on a diet of moss, pine needles, bark and cones.
+The result of the lack of leaf litter and the prevalence of cold climatic conditions that retard the natural decomposition of the carpet of fallen pine needles, a material that is difficult to decompose in any case, is only a very thin layer of soil and little or no undergrowth.
+The mammals that inhabit these places are mostly herbivores and live on a diet of moss, pine needles, bark and cones.
 Insectivorous birds are rare compared to those that feed on the seeds and buds of conifers.
-Forest fires are infrequent in these places, and usually occur in the spring, when there is little sap in the trees.
+Forest fires are infrequent in these areas, and usually occur in the spring, when there is little sap in the trees.
 At this time, vast areas can be devastated.

-Deciduous trees - birch, alder and mountain ash - begin to re-populate, which only after some time are replaced by climax vegetation - spruce, larch, cedar * or pine.
+Re-occupancy begins deciduous trees- birch, alder and rowan, which only after some time are replaced by climax vegetation - spruce, larch, cedar * or pine.

-The characteristic coniferous shape is tall and pointed at the top, ideal for bearing the weight of winter snow and allowing the snow to slide off quickly when it begins to melt in the spring.
-The shallow root system is perfectly adapted to the thin layer of soil that is characteristic of this habitat.
+The characteristic tall, pointed shape of conifers is ideal for supporting the weight of winter snow and allowing the snow to slide off quickly when it begins to melt in the spring.
+The shallow root system is perfectly adapted to the thin layer of soil that characterizes this habitat.

-In the northern regions, where the underlying soil layers remain frozen all year round and are therefore impervious to water, many rivers, streams and swamps spring up with their own native flora of mosses and sedges.
-The forest becomes more and more sparse and blends with the nearby tundra.
-Large patches of tundra mosses and lichens grow on the uplands.
-Near the rivers in the transitional region, the forest remains dense and invades far to the north, into the tundra, along the river valleys.
+In the northern regions, where the underlying soil layers remain frozen all year round and are therefore impervious to water, many rivers, streams and swamps arise with their own native flora of mosses and sedges.
+The forest becomes more and more sparse and mixes with the neighboring tundra.
+Large areas of tundra mosses and lichens grow at higher elevations.
+Near the rivers in the transition region, the forest remains dense and encroaches far to the north, into the tundra, along the river valleys.
 On the southern edge of the taiga belt, coniferous forests are gradually replaced by deciduous forests.

-Throughout the world, small areas of coniferous forests occur outside their main latitudinal distribution, especially on mountain slopes, where altitudinal zonality creates climatic conditions similar to those formed near the poles.
+Small areas around the world coniferous forests are found outside their main latitudinal distribution, especially on mountain slopes, where altitudinal zones create climatic conditions, similar to the conditions formed near the poles.

-During the Age of Man, coniferous forests suffered significant damage due to clearing for agriculture and industrial forestry.
-As a result, large areas of land were subjected to wind and rain erosion, which destroyed the structure of the soil and, naturally, reduced its ability to retain moisture.
-It took some time for the coniferous forests to recover from the damage done, as the normal succession process cannot take place immediately.
+During the Human Age, coniferous forests suffered significant damage due to clearing for agriculture and industrial forestry.
+As a result, large areas of land were subject to wind and rain erosion, which destroyed the soil structure and, naturally, reduced its ability to retain moisture.
+Coniferous forests took some time to recover from the damage because the normal process of succession cannot take place immediately.

-* It should be remembered that in the northern coniferous forests there is no true cedar (Cedrus genus).
-The English word “cedar” can mean juniper, Siberian cedar pine (most often called so), thuja and cypress. – V.P.
+* It should be remembered that in the northern coniferous forests there is no true cedar (genus Cedrus).
+Under English word“cedar” can refer to juniper, Siberian cedar pine (most often called that), thuja and cypress. – V.P.

 VEGETARIAN BEASTS